erhaym/decrypt-chromium-passwords/README.md

 It demonstrates why browser password storage should not be relied upon

 to protect sensitive credentials on compromised or shared systems.

+It is by no means meant to be used on a machine you were not

+authorized to manipulate in such a manner.